sideshow/apns2/README.md

 ## Features

 - Uses new Apple APNs HTTP/2 connection
-- Works with older versions of go (1.5.x) not just 1.6
+- Works with go 1.6 and later
 - Supports new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
 - Supports persistent connections to APNs
 - Fast, modular & easy to use